mrjones2014/dash.nvim/README.md

 # Dash.nvim

-Query Dash.app within Neovim with a Telescope picker!
+Query [Dash.app](https://kapeli.com/dash) within Neovim with a Telescope picker!

 ![demo](./images/demo.gif)

+Note: Dash is a Mac-only app, so you'll only find this plugin useful on Mac.

 ## Install